sinaatalay/rendercv/docs/user_guide/structure_of_the_yaml_input_file.md

   ...
 ```

 Each theme may have different options for design. `classic`, `sb2nov`, and `engineeringresumes` almost use identical options, but `moderncv` is slightly different.
-Please use an IDE that supports JSON schema to avoid missing any available options for the theme (see [above](#structure-of-the-yaml-input-file).)
+Please use an IDE that supports JSON schema to avoid missing any available options for the theme (see [above](#structure-of-the-yaml-input-file)).

 An example `design` field for a `classic` theme is shown below: